mamorum/poml/doc/user-guide.md

 {{/model4}}
 ```

 We can add spaces around the `key` like `{{ dist }}`.
 Poml Processor converts the front spaces to newlines before converting placeholders and the behind spaces after converting.
+One space is converted one newline.

 Now, we can write one pleceholder per one line.